Both asphalt and concrete are common construction materials used for different kinds of construction projects.…

 Finally, the steel support rods and similar materials embedded inside the concrete also need to be optimized for the structure.
 Anything less from any of these materials risks undermining the strength of the completed structure.

-4. Shoddy Technique
+4. Shoddy technique

 The final factor that could lead to shoddy concrete pouring is the skill of the workers involved.
 Not every contractor employs workers with enough experience to know the perfect weather to pour concrete.
 Not every builder has the patience to build durable concrete forms.
 Some unscrupulous contractors may also try to cut corners to save time or pad their budgets.